Stalingrad victory offers Putin patriotic platform

 "I've had enough of Putin," Dallatyan said.
 "All that he does, he does for himself."

-Putin, 60, has criticized Stalin but has also praised some of his achievements, urging Russia to take a "leap forward" to rejuvenate its defence industry - a comment harking back to the 1930s industrialization led by Stalin at the cost of many lives.
+Putin, 60, has criticised Stalin but has also praised some of his achievements, urging Russia to take a "leap forward" to rejuvenate its defence industry - a comment harking back to the 1930s industrialisation led by Stalin at the cost of many lives.
+(Editing by Alastair Macdonald)